-For the Undergraduate Research Symposium and Showcase. student abstract submissions automatically be accepted for the event.
+For the Undergraduate Research Symposium and Showcase. student abstract submissions will automatically be accepted for the event.
 In addition, in the Spring Symposium event, students also have the opportunity to compete in Special Area Competitions sponsored by various departments and colleges across campus.
 These Special Area Competitions give students the opportunity to be recognized for their work in a wide variety of areas.
-Special Area Competitions are theme driven (e.g., public health) or discipline driven (e.g., engineering) evaluations.
-They may be hosted by departments, colleges, centers, classes, faculty members, or student groups and they may have student, faculty, or staff evaluators.
+Special Area Competitions are theme driven (e.g., public health) or discipline driven (e.g., engineering).
 A list of the Symposium Special Area Competitions can be found at www.urcd.msstate.edu.